 Endometrial Blood Flow and Implantation

+Healthy blood flow to the uterine lining plays an important role in implantation.
+The endometrium must develop a rich blood supply to support embryo implantation and early pregnancy.
 Research using Doppler ultrasound has shown that women with stronger blood flow within the endometrium and surrounding tissue tend to have higher implantation and pregnancy rates during IVF treatment.

 By activating the deep abdominal and pelvic muscles, The Fertility Class™ supports healthy pelvic circulation and reproductive physiology.

-The Fertility Class™ translates this scientific understanding into a structured, accessible movement practice designed to support pelvic circulation, musculoskeletal balance, and overall reproductive health.
+Reproductive medicine research increasingly recognizes the importance of circulation, vascular health, nervous system regulation, and movement in fertility.
+The Fertility Class™ translates this scientific understanding into a structured, accessible movement practice designed to support pelvic circulation, hormonal signaling, and overall reproductive health.

 Our guided classes provide women with a practical way to incorporate fertility-supportive movement into daily life.